 Interventions

-Standard care (described below), plus information on positive lifestyle behaviours from late pregnancy and access to a 12 week weight management group (Slimming World) commencing from 8 weeks up to 16 weeks postnatal (see figure 1 flow chart).
+Standard care (described below), plus information on positive lifestyle behaviours from late pregnancy and access to a 12 week weight management group (Slimming World®(Alfreton, UK)) commencing from 8 weeks up to 16 weeks postnatal (see figure 1 flow chart).

 An evidence-based positive lifestyle leaflet reflecting current NICE guidance on breastfeeding, diet, importance of smoking cessation/prevention of relapse, reducing alcohol, and managing sleep 10,28 will be offered to women allocated to the intervention.

-Slimming World content is underpinned by group behaviour change techniques targeted to support individuals make healthier food choices and increase physical activity (www.Slimmingworld.co.uk).
+Slimming World®(Alfreton, UK) content is underpinned by group behaviour change techniques targeted to support individuals make healthier food choices and increase physical activity (www.Slimmingworld.co.uk).
 Groups are run using a standardised approach, with in-built quality assessment procedures7.
 Behaviour change techniques are supported by social cognitive theory, with a focus on motivation and self-efficacy for weight management and reducing relapse, including goal setting, self-monitoring, social support, and positive reinforcement 29,30.

-Consultants who lead groups receive standardised training overseen by Slimming World dietitians and nutritionists which includes motivational techniques to support positive lifestyle changes to manage weight, nutrition, food facts, and role of exercise and activity in health and weight management.
+Consultants who lead groups receive standardised training overseen by Slimming World ®(Alfreton, UK) dietitians and nutritionists which includes motivational techniques to support positive lifestyle changes to manage weight, nutrition, food facts, and role of exercise and activity in health and weight management.
 Groups follow a standard format, starting with a weigh in, followed by discussion of group member’s experiences of weight management to help change habits, share healthy swaps and discussions of what to eat.
 Sessions can include basic cooking skills, taking cost, cultural preferences and time constraints into account.

 A food optimising system encourages adherence to healthy eating and physical activity encouragement includes facilitation of behaviour change, redefining what ‘activity’ can include.
-Slimming World will record initial and ongoing attendance and weekly weight.
+Slimming World®(Alfreton, UK) will record initial and ongoing attendance and weekly weight.
 Women can attend for up to 12 groups at no-cost, which run over 14 consecutive weeks to allow two ‘holiday’ weeks within offer.
 After this time, women can choose to continue and pay the standard weekly fee.

-A Research Midwife will contact women at 8 weeks postnatally to provide a dedicated Slimming World telephone number for member services.
-A Slimming World consultant will provide the woman with information on the local groups she can join, times and venue (standard practice).
-Women can choose which Slimming World group they attend and when they commence groups within the 8 to 16 week ‘window’ to fit with their health, lifestyle and family demands.
+A Research Midwife will contact women at 8 weeks postnatally to provide a dedicated Slimming World®(Alfreton, UK) telephone number for member services.
+A Slimming World®(Alfreton, UK) consultant will provide the woman with information on the local groups she can join, times and venue (standard practice).
+Women can choose which group they attend and when they commence groups within the 8 to 16 week ‘window’ to fit with their health, lifestyle and family demands.
 Women can take their babies with them.

 We will assess adherence to allocation protocols, loss to follow-up and women’s views of acceptability and sustainability.
-To capture data on whether women attend for each complete Slimming World group session or leave after the initial weigh-in, we will ask women to complete in their follow-up questionnaires how many groups they attended and stayed for the whole session.
+To capture data on whether women attend for each complete Slimming World®(Alfreton, UK) group session or leave after the initial weigh-in, we will ask women to complete in their follow-up questionnaires how many groups they attended and stayed for the whole session.
 Follow up will capture data on women who continue attending groups or achieve their goal and stop attending to compare outcomes of interest with the control group.